ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### map

-To transform the sequence of events we can use the `map` operator
+To change the sequence of events, you can use the `map` operator.

 ```ts
 source$